This article providers step by step instruction on how to restore individual mail items back to user mailboxes in Exchange 2013.

 We need to find out which mailbox database hosts Billy's mailbox.
 If your environment uses a single mailbox for all users, skip this step.

-2. Create "Recovery Database" using Exchange Management Shell (Powershell)
+2. Create "Recovery Database" using the Exchange Management Shell (Powershell)

 Run the New-MailboxDatabase cmdlet with the following parameters: